groboclown/tern-scheduler/README.md

 If you are running with one of the out-of-the-box data stores, you just need to `require` the module and instantiate it according to its instructions (such as providing connection information).
 Right now, those modules are:

-* `require('tern-scheduler/core').createMemoryDataStore()` - an in-memory data storage which is only useful for local testing.
+* `require('@tern-scheduler/core').createMemoryDataStore()` - an in-memory data storage which is only useful for local testing.
 It cannot work with multiple instances of the service.
+* [`@tern-scheduler/datastore-sql`](packages/datastore-sql/README.md) - uses the `sequelize` module to connect to SQLite, MySQL, PostGreSQL, and Microsoft SQL Server databases.

 ### Choosing a Job Executor